zdavatz/voice2graph/README.md

 6. Swipe to left to show list of old samples.
 Like with the amk files of AmiKo.
 7. Record the pitch of the voice on an X-Axis.
 Plot it against time.
 8. Record the intensitiy of the voice in dB.
 Plot against time.
+9. [OverTone Analyzer](http://www.sygyt.com/de/download-mac/) does not do a bad job.
+But the visualisation could be better.